Stephanie-Ash/the-pizza-oven/README.md

 * On GitHub navigate to the main page of the repository.
 * The 'Fork' button can be found on the top righthand side of the screen.
 * Click the button to create a copy of the original repository.

+## Credits

+### Code

+* The code institute **Hello Django**, **I Think Therefore I Blog** and **Boutique Ado** walkthroughs were all used to assist in the building of this project.
+* The following stack overflow threads were used for assistance
+    * Information on adding time to a TimeField value was found [here](https://stackoverflow.com/questions/100210/what-is-the-standard-way-to-add-n-seconds-to-datetime-time-in-python).
+    * Assistance with iterating over numerous lists was found [here](https://stackoverflow.com/questions/35205162/iterating-over-two-lists-one-after-another).
+    * Information on disabling the Add action in Django admin was found [here](https://stackoverflow.com/questions/4143886/django-admin-disable-the-add-action-for-a-specific-model).
+    * Assistance with the delete confirmation modal was found [here](https://stackoverflow.com/questions/54806538/how-to-pass-object-instance-to-a-href-tag-within-a-django-modal-dialog).
+    * Assistance with setting Allauth to redirect to the previous page was found [here](https://stackoverflow.com/questions/63886066/redirect-back-to-previous-page-after-login-in-django-allauth).
+    * Assistance with testing messages was found [here](https://stackoverflow.com/questions/16143149/django-testing-check-messages-for-a-view-that-redirects).
+* Information on Django custom form validation was found on [Brennan Tymrak](https://www.brennantymrak.com/articles/django-custom-form-validation.html).

+### Content
+* The 'Poppins' and 'Roboto' fonts were taken from [Google Fonts](https://fonts.google.com/).
+* Icons on the site including the logo icon were taken from [Font Awesome](https://fontawesome.com/).

+### Media
+* The menu was created on [Must Have Menus](https://www.musthavemenus.com/).
+* The restaurant image used as Homepage hero and on the booking confirmations was taken by Nick Karvonis and found on [Unsplash](https://unsplash.com/).
+* The pizza images below the About Us section from left to right were:
+    * Taken by Engin Akyurt and found on [Pexels](https://www.pexels.com/).
+    * Taken by Ivan Torres and found on [Unsplash](https://unsplash.com/).
+    * Taken by Hemant Latawa and found on [Unsplash](https://unsplash.com/).
+* The picture of pizza ingredients on the homepage was taken by Frank Shrader and found on [Pixabay](https://pixabay.com/).
+* The homepage picture of the hands kneading dough was taken by Nadya Spetditskaya and found on [Unsplash](https://unsplash.com/).
+* The background image on the bookings pages was taken by Narda Yescas and found on [Pexels](https://www.pexels.com/).
+* The icon used for the favicon was created by cdz and found on [Pixabay](https://pixabay.com/).

+### Other

+* The wireframes for the project were created using [Balsamiq](https://balsamiq.com/wireframes/desktop/).
+* The database schema was created using [Quick Database Diagrams](https://www.quickdatabasediagrams.com/).
+* The mockup of the website in the README.md was created using [Am I Responsive?](http://ami.responsivedesign.is/).